 Restaurant in Richmond

-The Angel & Crown is tucked just off the cobbled high street in leafy Richmond.
+The Angel & Crown restaurant in Richmond is tucked just off the cobbled high street.
 The pub reopened in December after an extensive refurbishment .
 Housed in a 400 year old building, the refurb has tastefully retained the character and charm of the building.
 There are rich colours, dark wood and even a private dining room with cosy fireplace.

 We went for the soup of the day (cauliflower) with artisan bread (£6) with a truffle oil drizzle.
 A rich, creamy offering with moreish bread that had great texture.
 Our second choice, the Longbarrow pulled pork croquettes, braised leeks and sweet potato puree (£7.50) were seriously tender with a great crispy coating – a winning combination.
 The hit of the puree and warmth of the leeks were a lovely addition to this great starter.